 We have grown into two sister companies in the UK and USA employing 13 staff and supported by a wide network of designers and suppliers.
-Starting from the reader has led us into new kinds of audience engagement, new methods of promotion, new library furniture and a complete rethink of how to approach the physical layout of libraries from the customer experience point of view instead of the traditional collections management approach.
+Starting from the reader has led us into new kinds of audience engagement, new methods of promotion, new library furniture and a complete rethink of how to approach the physical layout of libraries from the customer experience point of view instead of the traditional collection management approach.
 We have applied this knowledge to promote reading in primary schools, secondary schools, public libraries and online.
 Here are some of the highlights of our journey.

-We set up Opening the Book North America to take our ideas and products to the United States and Canada, building on our partnership with established library supplier, Brodart Company.
+We set up Opening the Book North America to take our ideas and products to the United States and Canada.
 Chris White becomes Sales and Marketing Director and moves to Pennsylvania for a year to get the company established.
 He is joined by Megan Fink as Sales and Marketing Co-ordinator.
 In the UK we develop new mobile shelving and tables for secondary schools.

 BookSpace becomes the leading supplier of libraries and book corners to UK primary schools.